REPORTING SEABIRD MORTALITIES TO ADRIFT LAB

 - Note how many people (we need this to calculate search effort)

-- Record the number of dead/dying birds you observe
+- Record the total number of dead/dying birds you observe

 Our Adrift Lab team has written about this issue in the past, and made a number of important recommendations about what data to record, and how.
 The paper is titled "A proposed framework for reporting mass mortality (wreck) events of seabirds" and you can read the abstract here.